elypia/commandler/README.md

 This project is licenced under the Apache 2.0 project, don't be afraid to derive or reference from this project all you want!

-**All non-code files including videos, models, audio, bitmaps, vectors, and animations such as gifs, are not under the aforementioned license; all rights are reserved by Elypia CIC.**
+**The repository includes our trade name and registered trademarks, which are not granted under the license.
+Please do not use these except as required to describe the origin of work.**

 ## Support
 Should any problems occur, come visit us over on [Discord][discord-guild]!
 We're always around and